 Talking to a trusted family member or friend or even a professional will help you maintain or improve good mental health.
 At any one time, we all have a myriad of worries on our mind: COVID chaos, relationships, finances, work, health, how we feel about ourselves and more.
 Feeling bad about yourself can lead to negative self talk, poor eating habits and other behaviours that may further impact how you perceive yourself.

 Talking out your feelings and having a regular and consistent self care routine is very important to maintain your mental health and self esteem.
 It is also important to take a step back from the COVID situation and maybe read or listen to less news for a while.
 Following a healthy and balanced diet, taking regular exercise, having adequate rest and sleep will improve your mental health.
 Other activities such as self pampering, getting a massage, meditation or listening to positive affirmations could also be included in your self care routine.

 If there is any aspect of your health that is currently concerning you, I do urge you to speak to your GP or for your mental health, please contact a professional organisation such as MIND .
-In terms of the services I offer that can support your overall health, I offer a wide range of holistic therapies, natural health products and courses which would fit nicely into any self care routine.
+In terms of the services I offer that can support your overall health, I offer a wide range of holistic therapies, natural health products and guides which would fit nicely into any self care routine.